dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/databricks-setup.md

 - Use of Delta Lake for all models out of the box
 - SQL macros that are optimized to run with [Photon](https://docs.databricks.com/runtime/photon.html)

-### Connecting to Databricks
+#### Connecting to Databricks

-To connect to a data platform with dbt Core, create appropriate _profile_ and _target_ YAML keys/values in the `profiles.yml` configuration file for your Starburst/Trino clusters.
+To connect to a data platform with dbt Core, create the appropriate _profile_ and _target_ YAML keys/values in the `profiles.yml` configuration file for your Databricks SQL Warehouse/cluster.
 This dbt YAML file lives in the  `.dbt/` directory of your user/home directory.
 For more information, refer to [Connection profiles](/docs/core/connect-data-platform/connection-profiles) and [profiles.yml](/docs/core/connect-data-platform/profiles.yml).

 `dbt-databricks` can connect to Databricks SQL Warehouses and all-purpose clusters.
 Databricks SQL Warehouses is the recommended way to get started with Databricks.